 - Letters of Recommendation: Three recommendations are required are required for high school senior applicants, and two recommendations are required for continuing college student applicants.
 You will need the email addresses of your recommenders.

 - Essay: A titled essay on a social issue of the applicant’s choice, not to exceed 500 words.

-Learn about more union scholarships offered by the AFT and the AFL-CIO.
+- Learn about more union scholarships from the AFT and the AFL-CIO.